Emilybaby1/tet/README.md

 11. Error Handling

-The API includes robust error handling mechanisms to provide meaningful error messages and responses in case of exceptions or invalid requests.
+In the event of errors or incorrect requests, the API contains comprehensive error handling capabilities to deliver clear error messages and answers.

 12. Logging